pepijnbruinaars/MinCompSpin_SimulatedAnnealing/README.md

 ### Example:

-To analyse the dataset `./data/FILENAME.dat` run the command
+To analyse the dataset `./data/FILENAME.dat` run the command (for Linux/Mac, replace .exe with .out)

 `saa.exe FILENAME`